wangzai822/Frequency-supervised-Fourier-Series-Detection/README.md

   - JSON strings
   - numeric arrays
 - Reconstructs defect polygons from archived coefficients
-- Supports fallback reconstruction when full project geometry utilities are unavailable
+- Supports fallback reconstruction when a full geometry backend is unavailable

 ### 🖼️ 3.
 Folder-Driven Image Browsing
 - If an image repository folder is selected, the viewer uses that folder as the **visible image source**
 - Database defect records are matched onto selected local files
-- Images without matched defects are still displayed as browseable records
+- Images without matched defects are still displayed in the browser

 ### ⚡ 4.
 Native WebGL Frontend
 - Native WebGL rendering for image overlays and polygon display
-- Smooth interactive browsing in the browser
+- Smooth browser-side interaction
-- Scientific-style color palette and research-demo oriented layout
+- Scientific-style interface suitable for paper demos and research presentations

 ### 🔍 5.
 Interactive Defect Inspection
 - Browse image-level defect records